 If you don't see a WordPress plugin guide that you're looking for, then please reach out to your team and let us know.
 All our WordPress content ideas are suggested by our users over the last 15+ years.

 Our readers often ask us if it’s possible to show attachment file icons in WordPress.
-Adding file icons can help users identify the type of file they are downloading at a glance.
-Using attachment file icons is a simple way to make your website more… Read More »
+Adding file icons helps users identify the type of file they’re downloading at a glance, which is great for helping them understanding your content better.
+I’ve tested different methods for… Read More »

 If you want to change the default sender name and email address for outgoing WordPress emails, you’ve come to the right place.
 By default, WordPress uses ‘WordPress’ as the sender name for all outgoing WordPress notification emails.
 However, in our expert opinion, this doesn’t look… Read More »